cyberd: Computing the knowledge from web3

 For rank storing and calculation we have two separate in-memory contexts:

 - Current rank context.
-It includes the last calculated rank state (values and merkle tree) plus all links and agent stakes submitted to the moment of this rank submission.
+It includes the last calculated rank state (values and merkle tree) plus all links and user stakes submitted to the moment of this rank submission.

 Calculation of new rank state happens once per